-A new report from the Department of Justice has revealed that Drug Enforcement Agents posted in Colombia engaged in private sex parties with prostitutes provided by local drug cartels.
+A new report from the Department of Justice has revealed that DEA agents posted in Colombia engaged in private sex parties with prostitutes provided by local drug cartels.
 Some of the involved individual’s corruption ran even deeper: three supervisory special agents were reportedly “provided money, expensive gifts and weapons from drug cartel members,” USA TODAY reports.

 The issue was never reviewed by the DEA’s Office of Security Programs, and the involved agents only received suspensions for up to ten days — an incredibly mild punishment, considering the DEA’s unforgiving crackdown on American citizens for drug-related crimes that has spanned generations and torn apart countless American households, particularly in communities of color.